pqpham90/J2EE_SQL/README.txt

 ETL Example:

-The example in this directory model the situation of a course having one or more assignments.
+The example in this directory model the situation of a course having one or more Assignment.

 There are two entities corresponding to a course and a assignment.
 These are defined in assign.domain package.
 There is a foreign key relationship